Discreet minimal still-life in a chic apartment

 Why Cannabis Smells

-Cannabis aroma comes primarily from terpenes, the same volatile compounds that produce aroma in herbs, fruits, and flowers.
-Cannabis terpenes include myrcene (earthy), limonene (citrus), beta-caryophyllene (spicy pepper), pinene (pine), linalool (lavender), and many others.
+Cannabis aroma comes mostly from terpenes, the same class of compounds behind the smell of a lot of herbs, fruits, and flowers.
+Common ones include myrcene (earthy), limonene (citrus), beta-caryophyllene (peppery), pinene (pine), and linalool (floral).

-Terpenes are released into the air whenever cannabis is exposed to oxygen, especially when the flower is broken up, ground, or heated.
-Smoking releases terpenes plus the combustion byproducts (some of which are themselves aromatic).
-Vaping releases terpenes with less combustion smell.
-Edibles produce no inhalation aroma.
+Terpenes get released into the air whenever cannabis meets oxygen, and especially when flower is broken up, ground, or heated.
+Smoking releases terpenes plus the smell of combustion.
+Vaping releases terpenes with less of that combustion smell.
+Edibles produce no aroma from inhalation at all.
+Because terpenes stick to porous surfaces, the smell can linger on clothing, hair, fabric, and walls.

 02

-For NYC apartment consumers, edibles and vape concentrates are the lowest-smell options.
+For apartment consumers watching for smell, edibles and vaped concentrates are the lowest-smell options.

 03

-Bathroom fan ventilation.
-Consuming under a running bathroom fan with the bathroom door closed and a wet towel under the door reduces apartment-wide smell.
+Use a bathroom fan.
+Consuming under a running bathroom fan with the door closed and a towel at the base of the door keeps smell from spreading through the place.

 04